apify/apify-cli/README.md

 #### How to set secret environment variables in `.actor/actor.json`

 CLI provides commands to manage secrets environment variables.
-Secrets are stored to the ~/.apify directory.
+Secrets are stored to the `~/.apify` directory.
-Adds a new secret using command:
+You can add a new secret using command:
 ```bash
 apify secrets:add mySecretPassword pwd1234
 ```
-After adding a new secret you can use the secret in `.actor/actor.json`
+After adding a new secret you can use the secret in `.actor/actor.json`.
 ```text
 {
     "actorSpecification": 1,